Home Security Guide: How to Feel Safe in Your New Home

 You’ve moved into your new home.
 This space that you’ve worked so hard to get is now all your own, filled with your most precious belongings — and people.
 After signing your closing documents, you may be sitting back ready for a break.

-But before you get too comfortable, we at MYMOVE have to ask you — have you thought about ways to keep your family, your home, and your belongings safe from theft?
+But before you get too comfortable, now’s the time to think about ways to keep you, your family, and your new home safe from theft.
 Have you taken the time to think through home security?
+What about a reliable internet connection to make sure your security system stays online?

-If your answer is a big sigh and a no — don’t worry.
-MYMOVE is here to help you think through your big questions to determine what home security options may best suit you and your new house.
+To help you understand a bit more about home security, we’ll help you think through some big questions and considerations to determine what home security and internet options may best suit you and your new house.

 What do we know about burglars?